Rezi/sugar-css/README.md

 -   Customize online and [download](https://sugar-css.com/customize).
 -   install by npm and use `sugar-css/dist/index.scss`
--   build via command line `npx sugar-css` (this way grid column width can be modified)
+-   build via command line `npx sugar-css-framework` (this way grid column width can be modified)
 -   Download from a cdn

 ## Usage